useremail2018/useremail2018/README.md

 5. app.js for running the project

 The app demonstrates how we can create a coupon with Name, Description, Expiry Date and location coordinates details.
-Once database is created with different coupons we can fetch the coupon with the help of location(latitude &longitude)
+Once database is created with different coupons, we can fetch the coupon with the help of location(latitude &longitude)

-##To run the application
+## To run the application
 npm install
 npm start